 The benefits of cloud computing include:

 Cloud computing lets organizations skip expensive investments in hardware and infrastructure.
 Instead of buying servers and networking equipment, businesses can use cloud service providers (CSPs) on a pay-as-you-go basis, paying only for the resources they use.
+This, in return, reduces the costs for end users who use the services of these companies.

 Cloud computing enhances application performance through low latency, high availability, scalability, and faster deployment.
 By maintaining high-performing servers and optimized networks, cloud providers ensure quick data processing and minimal delays.